Venkat-Sudharsanam/iso2image/iso2images.md

+This repo is to convert your **Ubuntu** machine into a docker image.
+Make sure that the docker has been installed on your machine and continue the below steps

 ### Removing the unwanted packages
 ```
 apt remove iwl* ql* xorg* ipw* ghostscript* libtheora systemtap-runtime alsa* mysql-libs iw hicolor-icon-theme *firmware* -y